Pitminster

-Pitminster is a village and civil parish in Somerset, England, situated 4 mi south of Taunton in the Somerset West and Taunton district.
+Pitminster is a village and civil parish in Somerset, England, situated 4 mi south of Taunton.
 The parish has a population of 956.
-The parish also includes the villages of Angersleigh, Blagdon Hill and Staplehay.
+The parish also includes the villages of Angersleigh and Blagdon Hill.
 The village of Blagdon is now officially known as Blagdon Hill to distinguish it from Blagdon in North Somerset.
 Hillside hamlets in the parish comprise Feltham and Woodram, those on the lower plain in the north are Sellicks Green which is contiguous with Blagdon Hill, Duddlestone and Poundisford.

 History

 The name Pitminster means the minster or mother church of Pippa's people.

 In 938, King Athelstan gave the estate, along with nearby Corfe as a tithing to the Bishop of Winchester.
 By the early 13th century the bishops had established a deer park in the parish which was visited by King John in 1208.

 The parishes of Angersleigh and Pitminster were part of the Taunton Deane Hundred.